Who EE.

 I facilitated design workshops to cover:

-The service blueprint for Instant Connect
+The service blueprint for the proposed user journey.

 User Testing